armbian/documentation/docs/Hardware_Allwinner_overlays.md

 Overlays for devices that use addresses or similar mechanisms (i.e. SPI chip selects) can't be activated simultaneously if addresses (chip selects) are identical.

-For example H3 SPI comtrollers have only one hardware chip select, so `spi0-spidev` and `spi0-jedec-nor` overlays cannot be activated both since they would use the same chip select.
+For example H3 SPI comtrollers have only one hardware chip select, so `spi-spidev` and `spi-jedec-nor` overlays cannot be activated both if they would use the same bus number and chip select.

 ### Overlay compatibility